git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 same active window and pane.

-The above are just examples; any general workspace you'd normally use in a terminal for any task can gain the benefit of you being able to persist it!
-Including projects or repetitive efforts you'd multitask on.
+The above are just examples; any general workspace you'd normally use in a terminal could work, especially projects or repetitive efforts you multitask on.
 The *[tips and tricks](#tips-and-tricks)* section will dive into specific flows you can use today.

 Q> ### Do tmux sessions persist after a system restart?
 Q>